edgexfoundry/edgex-docs/docs_src/threat-models/secret-store/threat_model.md

 ## Protections afforded by modeled runtime environments

-The threat model considers Docker-based and Snap-based deployments.
+The threat model considers Docker-based deployments.
 Each of these deployment environments offer sandboxing protections that go beyond a standard Unix user and process model.
 As mentioned earlier, the threat model assumes the sandboxing protections:

 * Prevent one service from accessing the protected files of the host or another service.
 * Prevent one service from inspecting the protected memory of another service or processes on the host.